-It is worth noting that motion energy is insensitive to any pure shape change which does not change area or luminance, (unlike our shape parameter that does change area).
+It is worth noting that motion energy models are, by their very nature, insensitive to featural shape information, and thus unable to account easily for the very prominent effects of feature similarity that we found.
+Such models are blind to any pure shape change that does not change area or luminance (unlike our shape parameter, which does change area).
 This is inherent in the fact that motion energy does not encode shape features directly, but only insofar as they affect the luminance integral within the receptive field.
 (Indeed, this is the entire point of motion energy models-to get away from overt featural representations, and this seems to fit early motion computations well.)
-So for example any motion energy model
+So for example any motion energy model would predict equal bounce responses when \mathbf{a} and \mathbf{b} were both circles as when when \mathbf{a} was a rabbit and \mathbf{b} an (equal-size, equal-luminance) hat.
+This prediction is apparently incorrect for our displays, though admittedly this extreme condition was not tested.